co0p/foodzy/README.md

 foodzy
 ======

-a video game written in golang using ebiten
+a video game written in golang using the ebiten 2d game libary

 resources
 ----------